Scientific Data Preservation Policy

 To safeguard against external impacts which could affect the security of data stored at the CCDC, the Centre has in place various initiatives to ensure the organization’s sustainability and ability to preserve deposited information resources now and in the future.
 The CCDC’s sustainability model serves to guarantee the long-term functioning of the organization.
 Overall, the revenue generated from financial contributions received for value-added products meets the costs of fulfilling the free data preservation and access activities.
 As a UK-registered charity, the CCDC is not permitted to make any profit and any surplus is reinvested into the activities of the organization.
 Furthermore, over the years the CCDC has built up financial reserves that provide flexibility to respond to changes in the wider environment.

-In conjunction with the Board of Trustees, the CCDC undertakes strategic reviews every five years.
-This process includes extensive consultation with staff and user groups, as well as, analysis of industry trends, risks/threats, and opportunities.
+Strategic reviews are undertaken on an ongoing basis, in conjunction with the CCDC’s Board of Trustees.
+This includes consultation with staff and user groups, as well as analysis of industry trends, risks/threats, and opportunities.
 Frequent strategic objective updates are also provided to the Board of Trustees giving the organization considerable agility in the face of changing technological and scientific trends.
-In addition to strategic reviews, the CCDC has assembled a scientific advisory board that will provide up-to-date insight into scientific trends, as well as, the developing requirements of our designated user community.
-Finally, should the CCDC be unable to continue its operations, a Safeguarding and Continuity Fund has been established to ensure that there will be financial resources remaining for the transfer of data and other assets to the stewardship of an appropriate organization.
+In addition to strategic reviews, the CCDC has assembled a scientific advisory board that will provide up-to-date insight into scientific trends, as well as the developing requirements of our designated user community.

-The CCDC takes its role as a data steward very seriously and takes every precaution to ensure that data remains private until we are made aware by depositors or published literature that data can be made public.
+The CCDC takes its role as a data steward very seriously and takes every precaution to ensure that data remains private until we are made aware that data can be made public.

 Upon publication of data, organic and metal-organic experimental structures will be curated into the Cambridge Structural Database and inorganic experimental structures will be curated into the Inorganic Crystal Structure Database.